 Chapter 5.
-The Fact Model
+The fact model (object model)

 For any rule base application, a fact model is needed to drive the rules.
 The fact model typically overlaps with the applications domain model, but in general it will be decoupled from it (as it makes the rules easier to manage over time).
-There are no technical limitations on using your domain model as your fact model, however this introduces tighter coupling between your business domain (domain model) and your knowledge domain (fact model).
-Consequentially if your domain model were to change you would need to, at the very least, revisit your rule definitions.